Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- Against the Kansas Jayhawks, a top 50 team in our computer rankings, the Hokies picked up their best win of the season on November 24, a 59-58 victory.
+- On November 24 against the Kansas Jayhawks, who rank inside the top 100 (No. 51) in our computer rankings, the Hokies claimed their signature win of the season, a 59-58 victory at a neutral site.

-- The Hokies have three wins against Quadrant 3 teams, tied for the 43rd-most in the nation.
+- The Hokies have tied for the 45th-most Quadrant 3 wins in the nation (three).

-- Virginia Tech has tied for the 15th-most Quadrant 4 wins in the country (seven).
+- Virginia Tech has seven wins versus Quadrant 4 teams, tied for the 15th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!